Sheri Meyers: Career

-Notably, Meyers has been recognized by About.com as the top sex and dating expert to follow on Facebook.

 Book

-Meyers' book, Chatting or Cheating: How to Detect Infidelity, Rebuild Love, and Affair-Proof Your Relationship, was published by From the Heart Media on March 5, 2012.
-The book serves as a resource for readers, offering guidance on various topics such as preventing or identifying infidelity, addressing a partner's cheating behavior, navigating the aftermath of betrayal, rebuilding trust, restoring intimacy, and finding a path to love again.
+Meyers' first book, "Chatting or Cheating: How to Detect Infidelity, Rebuild Love and Affair-Proof Your Relationship", was released on March 5, 2012.
+The book is published by From the Heart Media.
+The book discusses preventing or detecting infidelity, confronting a cheating partner, surviving betrayal, rebuilding trust, and repairing intimacy and safely loving again.

-Meyers has been featured discussing the book on several television shows and networks, including The Ricki Lake Show, The Steve Harvey Show, CBS "The Couch", KTLA, and Fox Studio 11.
+She discussed the book on several television shows and networks, including The Ricki Lake Show, The Steve Harvey Show, CBS "The Couch", KTLA, and Fox Studio 11.

-Within the book, Meyers introduces a concept she terms "emotional sex".
-She defines emotional sex as the presence of a hidden attraction and a sense of intimacy, whether recognized or not, that exists between individuals.
-This term specifically refers to emotional infidelity, which can occur independently of physical infidelity.
+In the book Meyers discusses what she calls "emotional sex," which she defines as "a sexual chemistry; that you may or may not recognize; a secret attraction and feeling of intimacy that you have with another person."